andywenk/mongodb_basics/MongoDB_basics.md

 ### Creating a document with **insert()**
 URL: [http://docs.mongodb.org/manual/reference/method/db.collection.insert/](http://docs.mongodb.org/manual/reference/method/db.collection.insert/)

-Creating documents is basically the task to put one or more JSON string(s) into a collection.
+Creating documents is basically the task to put one or more JSON-like string(s) into a collection.

 Adding one document: